 - Message ID: use for matching response type ACK/RST to request type CON/NON, as well as for message duplicate detection.

 While the CoAP specification [7] itself only defines an upper bound to the message size.
 Messages larger than an IP packet would result in undesirable packet fragmentation.
-Therefore, [7] recommends that when appropriately encapsulated, a CoAP message should fit within a single IP packet and which fits into one UDP packet payload, i.e. within a single IP datagram.
+Therefore, [7] recommends that when appropriately encapsulated, a CoAP message can fit within a single IP packet and which fits into one UDP packet payload, i.e. within a single IP datagram.

 7.1.4 Options